TeachBooks/sphinx-last-updated-by-git/README.rst

       You can also combine this with ``git_show_author = True`` if desired, but ``git_show_all_authors = True`` alone is sufficient to display authors.

-    * Renames and moves: When ``git_show_all_authors = True``, the extension follows renames by default and uses ``git log --follow`` per file to union authors across the entire rename/move history.
-This may increase build time for large repositories, as it requires one Git invocation per file whose date was resolved.

     * Files can be excluded from the last updated date calculation by passing a list of exclusion patterns to the configuration option ``git_exclude_patterns``.